 - Use good old fashioned paper and pen.
 If you do this, use black ink so the minutes are easier to scan and photocopy, and make sure you number your pages so it's easy to keep the notes in order

 - Use note-taking software such as Evernote or OneNote (included with Microsoft Office 365) to take your notes.
 They include features to make your notes easier to manage – you can tag, search, and annotate your notes, share them with colleagues, attach documents, and create templates

 - Record the meeting using a dictaphone or a recording app to help you write up the minutes later.
 Agree this with your board first, and make sure this is covered by your data protection or records retention policy.
-If you record anything referring to named individuals, this counts as personal data, and must be treated in line with The General Data Protection Regulation (GDPR).
-Be clear what will happen to the recordings after you've used them – under the GDPR you need to delete them once they're no longer necessary.
+If you record anything referring to named individuals, this counts as personal data, and must be treated in line with the UK General Data Protection Regulation (UK GDPR).
+Be clear what will happen to the recordings after you've used them – under the UK GDPR you need to delete them once they're no longer necessary.
 This is likely to be once the minutes have been formally approved, as you may need to refer back to the original recordings if there are questions about the minutes

 Whatever medium you choose, you're likely to be more efficient if you're consistent and use the same system every time.